 - Grant work should fully meet the assessed needs of the applicant.
 Grants that only partially meet needs will only be considered in exceptional cases.
 The final decision as to whether to approve a grant that only partially meets the need will be determined by the Residential Team Leader and only after all the available information has been considered. - Work funded by a DFG will be the most modest, practical and most cost-effective adaptation to meet the assessed need(s) of the disabled person, ensuring that the limited resources are able to meet demand across the borough.
-This includes any equipment provided via a DFG or other funding source. - Wherever practicable and realistic the change of use of existing rooms or the reordering of rooms will be the preferred solution and will take precedence over both the construction of extensions and the installation of equipment. - The DFG will generally only fund one adaptation to a property for example only one external door will be ramped.
+This includes any equipment provided via a DFG or other funding source. - Wherever practicable and realistic the change of use of existing rooms or the reordering of rooms will be the preferred solution and will take precedence over both the construction of extensions and the installation of equipment. - The Council may offer modular builds as an alternative to an extension where possible and where this is considered to be a lower cost option than a traditional extension.

+- The DFG will generally only fund one adaptation to a property for example only one external door will be ramped.
 In certain circumstances a case for providing more than one facility can be referred to the DFG panel meeting by the Occupational Therapist recommending the adaptation. - Where two disabled people occupy the same property as their main residence and both have individually assessed needs by the Occupational Therapist, depending on the adaption(s) required there may be a case for considering two separate DFG applications.
 In such circumstances this will be referred to the DFG Panel meeting by the referring Occupational Therapist(s) for consideration.